VictorLi08/playjs-expo-template/README.md

 - Formatting script due to the lack of watch capabilities in play.js sandboxes.
 - Preset Expo CLI scripts for login and publish.
   - You will need to replace `<YOUR_USERNAME>` and `<YOUR_PASSWORD>` in the `package.json` login script with your Expo login credentials.
-    - **:warning: DANGER: You will only need to log in to Expo once.
+    - **:warning: DANGER: You will only need to log in to Expo once per sandbox.
 Always discard your changes to the login script immediately after running it in order to ensure the safety of your credentials.**
   - You may need to customize the publish script to your workflow's needs.
   - View the [Expo CLI documentation](https://docs.expo.dev/workflow/expo-cli/) for more on CLI commands.